berndverst/durabletask-go/README.md

-// Construct and start the task hub worker object, which polls the backend for new work orchestrationWorker := backend.NewOrchestrationWorker(be, executor, logger) activityWorker := backend.NewActivityTaskWorker(be, executor, logger) taskHubWorker := backend.NewTaskHubWorker(be, orchestrationWorker, activityWorker, logger) taskHubWorker.Start(context.Background())
+// Construct and start the task hub worker object, which polls the backend for new work orchestrationWorker := backend.NewOrchestrationWorker(be, executor, logger) activityWorker := backend.NewActivityTaskWorker(be, executor, logger) taskHubWorker := backend.NewTaskHubWorker(be, orchestrationWorker, activityWorker, logger, nil) taskHubWorker.Start(context.Background())

 // Start listening.